bholagabbar/irackbot/README.md

 # irackbot
-A bot for manageble, efficient Cross-Platform Open Source Communication by relaying messages across Slack and IRC channels differently.
+A bot for built for Efficient and Manageable Cross-Platform Open Source Communication by relaying messages across Slack and IRC channels differently

 ##Another IRC-Slack bot?